chalmovsky/nextjs-nano-auth/README.md

 - Add some example for authorization (e.g. adding credits to the users table and then only allowing certain action if there are enough credits)
 - An option to use custom, fully featured, beautifully styled Sign In and Sign Up components
 - Add a script that scaffold all of this more dynamically and conveniently
+- Restructure this so only the necessary files are here and put runnable Next.js app into example folder